Tag: ZEN smoke alarms

 Where Should I Install

-Wireless Interconnected Smoke Alarms?
+Wireless Interconnected Photoelectric ZEN Smoke Alarms?

-Additionally, smoke detectors should not be installed within 30cm from the edge of a wall, within 30cm from a light fixture, 40cm from an air con vent and also within 40cm from a ceiling fan blade.
+Additionally, photoelectric smoke detectors should not be installed within 30cm from the edge of a wall, within 30cm from a light fixture, 40cm from an air con vent and also within 40cm from a ceiling fan blade.
 It is preferable to install smoke detectors on the ceiling, as opposed to the wall.

 Don’t forget – refer to your state legislation.
-Queensland smoke alarms laws state if an existing 240V hardwired smoke alarm is to be replaced, then it must be replaced with another 240V hardwired smoke alarm (requires an electrician).
+Queensland smoke alarms laws state if an existing 240V hardwired smoke alarm is to be replaced, then it must be replaced with another 240V hardwired photoelectric smoke alarm (requires an electrician).

 WARNING – Do Not Use These Products

-When Installing Your Smoke Alarms!
+When Installing Your ZEN Smoke Alarms!

 Be extremely wary using adhesive mounting kits or drill-free magnet mounting kits with your smoke alarms – we do not recommend using these products as they do NOT last.
 Whilst Australian Standard 3786:2014 doesn’t specify how smoke alarms should be attached to the ceiling, if you use the aforementioned products your smoke alarm will fall from the ceiling after a period of days, weeks or months, and it will become damaged when it smashes onto the floor.

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today.
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!